zhuhao425/c_cpp_program/README.md

-# leetcode-cn
+# cpp_program
-solution for the problem in leetcode-cn
+review the knowlege of cpp program